 Please refer to Coronavirus: Advice for Travelers for the University’s guidance on international travel for Harvard affiliates.

-All students planning to travel domestically with a student organization on a field trip must sign an Assumption of Risk and General Release Form and forward copies to the Dean of Students Office, WCC 3039.
+All students planning to travel domestically with a student organization on a field trip, or for a course, must sign an Assumption of Risk and General Release Form and forward copies to the Office of Community Engagement, Equity, and Belonging, WCC 3039.

 All students planning to travel internationally, please refer to our HLS International Travel information page.
 There are three different Assumption of Risk forms for International travel (course, field trip and one for credit).

 For those students traveling abroad during spring break, it is important to note that membership in a recognized HLS group does not protect international students from immigration laws.
 In advance of travel abroad, all members of such groups should be informed of the following: unlike U.S. citizens and permanent residents, international students at Harvard may face difficulties when traveling abroad and returning to the U.S. during their studies.
 Before making a commitment to travel outside the U.S., international students should check their student visa documents, and speak to an advisor in the Harvard International Office (HIO).
 If the student visa stamp in the passport (F-1 or J-1) is valid for re-entry to the U.S., then the student may only need a travel signature on the appropriate visa document before leaving the U.S. Travel signatures are issued by the advisors in the HIO.